MicrosoftDocs/customer-insights/ci-docs/system.md

 1. Go to **Admin** > **System** and select the **Status** tab.

    Status and processing information for various processes display.
-View the **Name** of the task and its corresponding entity, the **Status** of its most recent run, and when it was **Last updated**.
+View the **Name** of the task, the **Status** of its most recent run, and when it was **Last updated**.

 1. To view the details of the last several runs, select the task or process name.

-1. To view progress details, select the status next to the task or process in the **Status** column.
+1. To view progress details for a task, select the status.
 The **Progress details** pane displays.

    :::image type="content" source="media/system-progress-details.png" alt-text="System progress details pane":::

+1. To view progress details for all tasks, select **Entire workflow**.

 ### Status definitions